-- Check the gastightness after repair; - After replacing thermocouple 1 you should first tighten the gland nut by hand and then give it another quarter turn with a suitable spanner; - You are not allowed to turn the pilot flame lower by using the settings on the gas control. - If required, clean the following components: - the pilot burner (malfunction search diagram, Appendix 1); - the space surrounding the pilot burner; - the glass pane(s).
+- Check the gastightness after repair; - After replacing thermocouple 1 you should first tighten the gland nut by hand and then give it another quarter turn with a suitable spanner; - You are not allowed to turn the pilot flame lower by using the settings on the gas control. - SS-absolutely do not clean the concentric system (internally) with a steel brush or metal sponge, for example.
+This will damage the oxide skin and could lead to leaks in the system as a result of pitting corrosion. - If required, clean the following components: - the pilot burner (malfunction search diagram, Appendix 1); - the space surrounding the pilot burner; - the glass pane(s).